Opportunistic QKD: Exploiting Idle Capacity of Classical WDM Systems: Quantum-Classical Resource Coexistence in WDM Systems

 \subsection{Constant consumption rate}

 Under a constant consumption rate, the buffer follows the following differential equation

 where $K(t) = 2p C_Q m(t)$ represents the deterministic modulation of the channel availability.
 Note that we chose the consumption so that $\mathbb{E}[\frac{dB}{dt}] = 0$, as discussed earlier.
-Drift 0 is interesting for assessing system stability.
+A zero-drift regime is particularly relevant for assessing system stability.
 To characterize the stability of the quantum key buffer, we derive the first and second moments of the buffer deviation process $\bar{B}(t)$.